2012 Bradford West by-election

-On 29 March 2012, a by-election was held for the UK House of Commons constituency of Bradford West.
-It was unexpectedly won by George Galloway of the Respect Party who defeated the Labour Party candidate by a large margin in a result referred to by Galloway as the "Bradford Spring" (by analogy with the Arab Spring).
-Galloway said the election result was Bradford's "peaceful democratic uprising" version of the riots which swept through England in August 2011.
+A by-election for the United Kingdom parliamentary constituency of Bradford West was held on 29 March 2012, following the resignation of incumbent Labour Party MP Marsha Singh on health grounds.
+It was won by George Galloway of the Respect Party in what was considered a major upset, defeating Labour candidate Imran Hussain.

+Galloway referred to the result as the "Bradford Spring", saying it was Bradford's "peaceful democratic uprising" version of the riots which swept through England in August 2011.
+Respect's increase in its share of the vote, 52.8%, was the second-highest in recorded British parliamentary by-election history.
-The result was such a surprise as to cause the Joseph Rowntree Reform Trust to commission a report to study the campaign.

 Background

 Constituency

 Bradford West covers the western areas of the City of Bradford local government district, including the city centre.
 Suburbs include Clayton, Heaton, Manningham, Toller, Thornton and Allerton.

 Trigger

-On 29 February 2012, the incumbent Member of Parliament for Bradford West, Marsha Singh, announced his intention to resign due to "serious illness".
-(He died four months later.)
+On 29 February 2012, the incumbent Member of Parliament for Bradford West, Marsha Singh, announced his intention to resign due to "serious illness"; he died four months later.
 His most recent contribution in the House of Commons came in October 2009.
 As MPs cannot officially resign from the House of Commons, Singh was appointed to the role of Steward and Bailiff of the Three Hundreds of Chiltern by the Chancellor of the Exchequer, thus disqualifying him from the House.
 On 6 March 2012, a motion to issue the writ for the by-election was successfully moved by Shadow Chief Whip Rosie Winterton, setting polling day as 29 March.
 Nominations closed at 4 pm on Wednesday 14 March.